 Humphrey is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the Senate.
+Each dot was a member of the Senate in 1978.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).